Connect To The Light : The Gayatri Mantra

 Since then I have had numerous challenging situations like walking over hanging bridges or sitting in a tiny chairlift (I am very afraid of heights) going up the mountain, where I remember the Gayatri and start chanting it.
 And luckily if I am so tense and nervous that I forget, Daniel will be chanting it with me to remind me.
 It’s been a life saver!

 Wanna give it a try?
-Listen to my little audio and chant along or find versions of the GAYATRI online (here is another gorgeous one accompanied by my friend Masood Ali Khan with the Hang) or join me on one of our upcoming retreats 2019 in Italy or Ibiza where we will always chant the mantra together.
+Listen to my little audio and chant along or find versions of the GAYATRI online (here is another gorgeous one accompanied by my friend Masood Ali Khan with the Hang) or join me on one of our upcoming retreats 2020 in Ibiza or Formentera, where we will always chant the mantra together.

 Let me know in the comments below if you do have already a mantra practice and what it looks like?
 Yoga is more than a physical practice, it’s a wonderful box of tools you can rely on in all kinds of situations in life, not just on the mat.
 What are your favourite yoga tools?